 The first impression of any product is the most crucial for its long term success.
 The unboxing experience has to be the best, If that’s true for tangible products like mobile phones and so is true for Mobile Apps as well, which is the heart and soul of those physical devices.

-When a User downloads an app from the AppStore all he cares about is: just click on the App Icon from the Home screen and experience everything the app has to offer as quickly as possible.
+When a user downloads an app from the AppStore all he cares about is: just click on the App Icon from the Home screen and experience everything the app has to offer as quickly as possible.

-That being said no matter how fancy the “Launch” screens of the applications looks like, maybe through beautiful animations or just mere transitions from the Launch screen through a Splash screen and finally the Welcome/Home screen.
+That being said no matter how fancy the “Launch” screens of the applications look like, maybe through beautiful animations or just mere transitions from the Launch screen through a Splash screen and finally the Welcome/Home screen.

-Well, all that might sound obvious, but under the hood the app developers are hiding their mistakes behind the launch screens without the consent of the Users.
+Well, all that might sound obvious, but under the hood, the app developers are hiding their mistakes behind the launch screens without the consent of the Users.
 And if you’re a developer you must have already realized, what am I talking about.
 You see, doing so you’re killing the first impression of your Users and in general about your App itself.
 And not to mention the Users of such Apps might rate the Apps poorly and/or abandon the Apps altogether.

 So what should you do…?